clackups/qmk_userspace/ONE_HANDED_CSTC40.md

 mode.
 The arrow keys remain with their function for cursor movements.

-On the photo, the right-handed keyboard is on the top, and the left-handed one is on the bottom:
+On the photo, the right-handed keyboard is at the top, and the left-handed one is at the bottom:

 ![CSTC40 keyboard for one-handed typing with hand-written keycap markings for ASCII and Ukrainian](cstc40_clackups_1hr_1hl.jpg)